• Skip to primary navigation

 Resources

-This resource library is designed to be a user-friendly and easy way to find IDEA fiscal information within CIFR’s focus areas.
-Search the library or use the filters on the left to narrow the list of resources.
+This resource library makes it easy to find IDEA fiscal information within CIFR’s focus areas, including key resources for new state staff.
+Enter search terms or use the filters at left to narrow the list.

 Topic